 Annfield Plain Junior School’s curriculum aims to provide pupils with a curriculum which is broad, balanced, relevant and progressive in order to prepare them for life in the diverse 21st century and for their next stage of education at secondary school.
 It is essential to provide pupils with life-long skills to prepare them for an ever-changing, technological world, whilst making learning engaging, enjoyable and purposeful; to ensure our children are happy today, fulfilled in the future and able to make the world an even better place.
 Our curriculum incorporates the school’s values described in the school vision and our child-friendly version: “Bobby Brain’s MAGIC habits for learning”.

 We teach the National Curriculum which includes the core subjects of English, Mathematics, Science, Computing and Religious Education.
 The foundation subjects we teach are: History & Geography, Art, Design Technology, Music, Physical Education, French.
-Personal, social, health and citizenship education (PSHCE) is also taught, which is inclusive of British Values.
+Personal, social, health and citizenship education (PSHCE) is also taught; this is inclusive of British Values.
 We also teach a life skills curriculum.
 Ofsted in May 2012 stated, “The curriculum is outstanding because the imaginative range of subjects allows pupils to use and apply their literacy and numeracy skills in meaningful ways.
 In addition, it is enriched by many visits, partnerships, celebrations and events which add interest and excitement to learning and make a strong contribution to pupils’ spiritual, moral, social and cultural development.”

-- Year 3-4 Curriculum Booklet Autumn 2017
+- Year 3-4 Curriculum Booklet Summer 2019

 You may need a product like Adobe Reader (free download) to view our PDF documents on our website.